DEAD10C5/ctf-cloud-tools/README.md

 We all love this time of year and get busy during Defcon.
 But we also love puzzles and competition.

 * [Defcon Cloud Village](https://cloud-village.org/)
-* The main ask is you would give somewhere between 4 and 8 hours on the DC31 Cloud CTF. help us get those flags.
+* The main ask is you would give somewhere between 4 and 8 hours on the DC31 Cloud CTF.
+  Help us get those flags.
 * You may choose to remain an "anonymous" member of the team.
   (We might pick a nick name for you, sorry in advance?)
-* Assume we would do this from the village itself, or we can play from a suite in the Flamingo that might be more comfortable.
-Playing "remote" also makes sense to maintain anonymity.
-* [@devsecfranklin](https://github.com/devsecfranklin) is a member of the #onlyfeet CTF group so we can play under that banner, unless someone has a different/better idea.
+* [@devsecfranklin](https://github.com/devsecfranklin) is a member of the [#onlyfeet CTF group](https://ctftime.org/team/144644) so we can play under that banner, unless someone has a different/better idea.

 ## Roles